-The USF Tenure and Promotion Guidelines dated July 15, 2014 establish general performance standards for all academic units on the Tampa campus as well as the USF College of Marine Science.
-These guidelines require that each academic unit of the University defines tenure and promotion standards appropriate to the unit, with specific requirements for types and levels of achievement and how they are measured and documented.
-The guidelines note that academic units may specify more stringent standards than those articulated in the university guideline document but may not specify less stringent standards.
+The USF Tenure and Promotion Guidelines dated July 1, 2020, establish general performance standards for all academic units of the University of South Florida, including the USF College of Marine Science.
+These guidelines require that each academic unit of the USF defines tenure and promotion standards appropriate to the unit, with specific requirements for types and levels of achievement and how they are measured and documented.
+The guidelines note that academic units may specify more stringent standards than those articulated in the USF guidelines document but may not specify less stringent standards.
 As noted in the USF guideline document, variances can be requested in exceptional cases.